1858–59 United States House of Representatives elections

 Democrats lost seats in some slave states as the disturbing turn of national events and surge in sectional tensions alarmed a significant minority of Southern voters.
 Southern politicians opposing both Democrats and extremism, but unwilling to affiliate with Republicans, ran on the Southern Opposition Party ticket (not to be conflated with the Opposition Party of 1854).

 For 11 states, this was the last full congressional election until the Reconstruction.
-Twenty-nine elected members quit near the end of the session following their states' secession from the Union, whose immediate motivation was the result of the election of 1860.
+Twenty-nine elected members quit near the end of the session following their states' secession from the Union, whose immediate motivation was the result of the presidential election of 1860.

 Election summaries

 One seat each was added for the new states of Oregon and Kansas.

+Maps

 Special elections

 There were special elections in 1858 and 1859 to the 35th United States Congress and 36th United States Congress.

 Special elections are sorted by date then district.